Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Implementation of

 \subsection{Code Generation}

 Code generation is based on the \verb|pet_loopback.c| file from the PET repository, which extracts the polyhedral representation from an input C file, and generates the ``same'' code using the original schedule.
-Apart from the obvious tweaking to use the modified schedule instead of the original one, and to make it cooperate with the bookkeeping setup we use in \tool{}'s back-end, the \verb!SET_PARALLEL! transformation required additional modifications to the core code generation.
-Parallel loops are implemented as OpenMP parallel for loops, so the relevant pragma needs to be inserted.
-This is achieved by properly setting up the \verb!isl_ast_build! and \verb!isl_ast_print_options! objects, i.e., specifying custom \verb!after_each_mark! and \verb!print_for! callbacks for the AST build and print options object respectively.
+Apart from the obvious tweaking to use the modified schedule instead of the original one, and to make it cooperate with the bookkeeping setup we use in \TADASHI{}'s back-end, the \texttt{SET\_PARALLEL} transformation required additional modifications to the core code generation.